-If there isn't enough evidence in your medical record to meet the listing for nerve root compression -- for example because your treating doctor hasn't noted whether you have muscle weakness or loss of deep tendon reflexes -- you may still be able to win disability benefits through a "medical-vocational allowance."
-In fact, approval for Social Security disability is more often based on an individual's ability to function more than on specific medical diagnoses and tests (that is, through a disability listing).
+If there isn't enough evidence in your medical record to meet the above listing for nerve root compression—for example, because your treating doctor hasn't noted whether you have muscle weakness or a loss of deep tendon reflexes, or you're able to walk without an assistive device —you may still be able to win disability benefits through a "medical-vocational allowance."
+Social Security will assess your residual functional capacity, or RFC—what you can do in spite of the limitations caused by your back or neck condition—when making this type of medical determination.

-If your back pain causes significant limitations to your functional capacity, such as not being able to bend or stoop, not being able to stand or sit for long periods, or not being able to walk without crutches or a wheelchair, make sure these limitations are in your medical records.
-If these limitations make it impossible for you to perform any of your past relevant work or any other type substantial work activity, you could win your disability through a medical-vocational approval.
-For more information, see our article on reduced functional capacity due to back problems.
+If your back or neck pain causes significant limitations to your functional capacity, such as not being able to bend or stoop, not being able to stand or sit for long periods, or not being able to walk without crutches or a wheelchair, make sure these limitations are in your medical records.
+If these limitations make it impossible for you to perform any of your past relevant work or any other type of substantial work activity, you could win your disability through a medical-vocational approval.
+For more information on RFCs, see our article on reduced functional capacity due to back problems.